Red Grade Road is a beautiful drive with lots of wildlife in Wyoming

 How long is Red Grade Road in Wyoming?

 Red Grade Road (Sheridan County Route 26) is mostly unpaved.
-The rough road begins on the town of Big Horn (US-87) and heads west over the Bighorn Mountains towards US-14.
+The rough road begins in the town of Big Horn (US-87) and heads west over the Bighorn Mountains towards US-14.
 It’s 71.29 km (44.3 miles) long and takes you up into the true backcountry of the mountains.

 Is Red Grade Road in Wyoming open?